Burlingham History, Family Crest & Coats of Arms

 The surname Burlingham was first found in Norfolk, at Lingwood and Burlingham, a civil parish, comprising the large village of Lingwood and the smaller villages of Burlingham Green, North Burlingham and South Burlingham.

-Important Dates for the Burlingham family
+Early History of the Burlingham family

 This web page shows only a small excerpt of our Burlingham research.
 Another 163 words (12 lines of text) covering the years 1273 and 1500 are included under the topic Early Burlingham History in all our PDF Extended History products and printed products wherever possible.